Vehicle registration plates of Victoria: Previous general series

 Having exhausted the I-series plates, in November 1977, reflective green-on-white plates were introduced, beginning at AAA-000 and running to FZZ-999, and then skipping to a brief run of RAA-000 to RBZ-999 in 1994 (free issued as a replacement for defective A and B series plates), bearing the slogan Victoria – Garden State at the bottom of the plate initiated by premier Rupert Hamer.
-In the early 1990s, it was discovered that the reflective properties of many registration plates in the range from AAA-000 to EZZ-999, and the principally the C-series, were defective and this had coincided with the rapid introduction of traffic enforcement cameras in Victoria.
+In the early 1990s, it was discovered that the reflective properties of many registration plates in the range from AAA-000 to EZZ-999, and principally the C-series, were defective and this had coincided with the rapid introduction of traffic enforcement cameras in Victoria.
 Due to the number of plates which were unidentifiable in photographs, all defective plates were recalled and new plates issued free of charge.
 This caused the rapid consumption of the plate stocks especially late in the F-series and some plates (those were starting with FVA-000 to FVZ-999 and FYA-000 to FYZ-999) were produced in Queensland to meet demand.
 These plates are identifiable by their different embossed dies and vertical diamond separator (as opposed to Victoria's horizontal diamond).
 It is a popular myth that the defective paint was caused by prisoners manufacturing the plates urinating in the paint mixture.

 To commemorate the 150th anniversary of European settlement in Victoria, plates from late 1984 to 1985 bore the slogan Victoria – 150 Years across the bottom.
 These plates were issued for the CBK-000 to CDZ-999 range and were the same green colour.
 In 1985, some of the CGI-000 to CGQ-999 or CGZ-999 series plates bore the slogan Vic – Nuclear Free State across the bottom, also in green initiated by John Cain the premier at the time.
 The Vic - Nuclear Free State slogan was also available on some ordered plates in 1985.
 For the Australian Bicentenary in 1988, plates in the DJE-000 to DRZ-999 range bore the "Vic" insert vertically down the left-hand side and the slogan Australia 1788 – 1988 in green across the bottom.
 In 1992, the EWA-000 to EYF-999 plates were produced with the slogan Victoria – Drive Safely across the bottom in green.